 We begin by focusing on the first milliseconds after merger.
-During this early phase, strong non-axisymmetric deformations and nonlinear oscillations are present, namely combinations of oscillation modes and spiral deformations, leading to the emission of GW signals with frequencies around a few kHz.
-Since the amplitude of these signals is considerably larger than in the late post-merger phase, we also consider correspondingly larger distances, from 1 Mpc up to 200 Mpc.
+During this early phase, strong nonaxisymmetric deformations and nonlinear oscillations are present, namely, combinations of oscillation modes and spiral deformations, leading to the emission of GW signals with frequencies around a few kilohertz.
+Since the amplitude of these signals is considerably larger than in the late postmerger phase, we also consider correspondingly larger distances, from 1 up to 200 Mpc.